psyfix/Offensive-Security-Notes/Application Security/Containers.md

 - Token and service account management.
 (Reissuing and creating tokens, and assigning service accounts to namespaces.)

 The kubelet
-- Responsible for managing containers within a pod.
+- Responsible for managing containers and resources (CPU, Memory, Etc.) within a pod.
 - Ensures containers are running.
 - Sends updates to the api on the overall status of a pod.
+(Logs)
+- There is a kubelet inside every pod.

+The kube-proxy
+- Ensures that services within nodes can communicate with each other and with other services in other nodes.
+- Controls network flow between the cluster.
+- Essentially a router.
+- Network policies or NACLs are assigned on the

 Namespace
 - A virtual segmentation of pods.
 Esenntially like a VLAN